Birmjune/Birmjune/README.md

 ## Hi there 👋

-I'm a university student personally interested in computer science, especially AI, crypto, and hardware systems for fast computing.
+I'm a university student personally interested in computer science, especially in hardware systems, AI, and crypto.
-I also do some side projects (web development, etc...) to make some fun things.
+I also do some side projects (web development, kaggle competitions, etc...) to make some fun things.

 Enjoy!